wechaty/docusaurus/docusaurus/docs/howto/room.md

 title: 'Managing rooms'
 ---

-Managing room is one of the important features in WeChaty.
+Managing room is one of the important features in Wechaty.
 The word "room" here refers to Wechat rooms (also called groups).
 You can instruct the bot to create a new room, change the topic (or name) of the room, add a contact to a specific room, remove a contact from a room, and mention(@) someone in the room.

 :::tip